volcain-io/dotfiles/README.md

 # [dotfiles](https://dotfiles.github.io)

 These are my dotfiles!
 I am using these files currently on [Manjaro Linux](https://manjaro.org).
 So these files should work on [Arch Linux based distros](https://wiki.archlinux.org/index.php/Arch-based_distributions#Active).
-I didn't test the `Make` file yet.
+I didn't test the `Makefile` file yet.
 So use it on your own risk.
 Below you will find a couple of screenshots and more details which programs I use on my machine.

 ## Install

+**Caution:** Not tested.
+Use at your own risk.

 ```shell
 cd ~